 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how well a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are thick and can limit airflow.
 It’s important to ask TML Service Experts to make sure your heating and cooling system can run with one.

 Media air cleaners are much thicker than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC equipment.

-Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, usually between three to six months.

-There are several different types of electronic filtering systems you can install in your home.
+There are a couple of electronic filtering systems you can add in your home.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner applies a high-voltage magnetic charge to catch particles.